Hamza12700/Hamza12700/README.md

 > recovery them later if you accidentally deleted the wrong file.

 ## Get in Touch
-I'm currently looking for a role in backend web development.
+I'm currently looking for a role in backend development.
 I’d especially love to work at a startup on a tight knit team where I can make an impact quickly.
 If you're hiring, let's chat!